Joseph Priestley: Early life and education (1733–1755)

-Priestley was a precocious child – at the age of four, he could flawlessly recite all 107 questions and answers of the Westminster Shorter Catechism – and his aunt sought the best education for him, intending him to enter ministry.
+Priestley was a precocious child—at the age of four, he could flawlessly recite all 107 questions and answers of the Westminster Shorter Catechism—and his aunt sought the best education for him, intending him to enter ministry.
 During his youth, Priestley attended local schools, where he learned Greek, Latin, and Hebrew.

 Around 1749, Priestley became seriously ill and believed he was dying.
 Raised as a devout Calvinist, he believed a conversion experience was necessary for salvation, but doubted he had had one.
 This emotional distress eventually led him to question his theological upbringing, causing him to reject election and to accept universal salvation.
-As a result, the elders of his home church, the Independent Upper Chapel of Heckmondwike, refused him admission as a full member.
+As a result, the elders of his home church, the Independent Upper Chapel of Heckmondwike, near Leeds, refused him admission as a full member.

 Priestley's illness left him with a permanent stutter and he gave up any thoughts of entering the ministry at that time.
 In preparation for joining a relative in trade in Lisbon, he studied French, Italian, and German in addition to Aramaic, and Arabic.
 He was tutored by the Reverend George Haggerstone, who first introduced him to higher mathematics, natural philosophy, logic, and metaphysics through the works of Isaac Watts, Willem 's Gravesande, and John Locke.

 Daventry Academy

-Priestley eventually decided to return to his theological studies and, in 1752, matriculated at Daventry, a Dissenting academy.
+Priestley eventually decided to return to his theological studies and, in 1752, matriculated at Daventry, a Dissenting academy in Northamptonshire, England.
 Because he was already widely read, Priestley was allowed to omit the first two years of coursework.
 He continued his intense study; this, together with the liberal atmosphere of the school, shifted his theology further leftward and he became a Rational Dissenter.
 Abhorring dogma and religious mysticism, Rational Dissenters emphasised rational analysis of the natural world and the Bible.

 Priestley later wrote that the book that influenced him the most, save the Bible, was David Hartley's Observations on Man (1749).
 Hartley's psychological, philosophical, and theological treatise postulated a material theory of mind.
 Hartley aimed to construct a Christian philosophy in which both religious and moral "facts" could be scientifically proven, a goal that would occupy Priestley for his entire life.
 In his third year at Daventry, Priestley committed himself to the ministry, which he described as "the noblest of all professions".